Melbourne – A Great Maritime City

 Obviously hampered by the constraints of lockdown and unable to convene planned events, MMHN members in Melbourne and around regional Victoria continue to protect and preserve maritime artefacts, memorabilia and, of course, our wonderful shipwrecks.
 Other MMHN members are looking to the future of the maritime industry sector, advocating for maritime education, skills, careers and maritime innovation, for example, in relation to ship propulsion.
 The need to re-build our collective maritime expertise is clear.
 MMHN is determined that this will happen.
 Advocacy continues during the pandemic at both State and Federal levels.

 Multiple members of the MMHN Board made submissions earlier this year to Melbourne Water’s Yarra Strategic Plan process emphasising the importance of recognition of Melbourne’s maritime heritage and of effective river governance.
 We were therefore very concerned that when a Draft Strategy document was published recently, references to maritime heritage issues were scant.
 We reached out to the Melbourne Water consultation team seeking an urgent Zoom meeting.
-Pleasingly, it now appears that the final Melbourne Water Strategy document, due soon, is likely to contain an appropriate level of acknowledgement of the maritime heritage of the Yarra River.
+Pleasingly, it now appears that the final Melbourne Water Strategy document, due soon, is likely to contain an appropriate level of acknowledgement of the maritime heritage of the Yarra River.2.
+City of Melbourne

 Seafarers Rest Park – get involved